 There are also taxi offices dotted around the city from where you can get a taxi.
 If you are staying in the centre of Dublin and need a taxi, ask reception at your accommodation to organise one for you, they will have details for several nearby firms.

-If you are looking for an example itinerary to show you the best way to travel Ireland without a car, I’ve put one together using Dublin as the starting/end point as most travellers will arrive at Dublin Airport.
+If you are wondering how to get around Ireland as a tourist and are looking for an itinerary to show you the best way to travel Ireland without a car, I’ve put one together using Dublin as the starting/end point as most travellers will arrive at Dublin Airport.

 This itinerary will see you base yourself in main cities and towns from where you can explore the wider city or take day trips to other tourist attractions.